malcprentice/malcprentice.github.io/0-source/Study Skills - format written work.md

 * Date is the deadline of this homework.
 No "th" or "st" (e.g. April 24, 2015)

 # Indent the first line of every paragraph
-* The template will do this automatically.
-* If not, add a "tab".
-If the tab is too small
+* In Japanese Microsoft Word, the tab size is often too small
-** find "tabs" in 書式 and set them to 1.27cm
+* Find "tabs" in 書式 and set them to 1.27cm
 * You could also add 4-5 spaces instead, but this is bad style

-# Title in Title Case
+# Title
-* Center aligned
+* Center  (中央揃え)
 * No more than 12 words (shorten long QW topics)
 * 12pt Times New Roman
 * No bold/italics/underline